c-h-/universal-native-boilerplate/README.md

 #### Preventing Headaches and Refactors
 To ensure your app works on every platform it's recommended to preview each enabled platform as you work, or at least preview each enabled platform often.
 This will help ensure that code written will work without hassle.

+### Roadmap
+The frontend world moves fast.
+As I have time I'll try to add more features and any new platforms released that are compatible with React Native and stable.

+Something that will definitely be added if it's ever released for React (or an alternative React backend) is Ahead of Time compilation, a feature that only Angular 2 currently supports.
+There may be a path for React to use [EchoJS](https://github.com/toshok/echojs)